BGforgeNet/Fallout2-HQ-music/README.md

 1. In `ddraw.ini`, find `[Sound]` section and set `AllowDShowSound=2`.

 **Note:** you can't use UHQ in Fallout **1** directly, but you can use it in [Fallout1in2](https://github.com/rotators/Fo1in2).

+### EBUR128
+If you hear crackling in the speakers, try EBUR versions.